theimowski/master-thesis/docs/section-application.md

 This thesis will only touch upon how HTML rendering aspect was solved with Suave framework for the Music Store application.
 It will not however go into much details of HTML rendering topic itself nor try to compare chosen approach with different available possibilities.

-For the Music Store rendering engine, a simple to use and built into Suave HTML DSL was chosen.
+For the Music Store rendering engine, a simple to use and built into Suave, HTML DSL was chosen.
 The HTML DSL available in Suave could be categorized as a set of functions focused on building HTML markup.
 HTML markup can be a valid XML markup, under the condition that all element tags are closed (actually not all valid XML documents are proper HTML documents, due to the self-closing tag concept, which is forbidden in HTML markup).
 Indeed the HTML DSL in Suave relies on creating XML tree and formatting it to plain text.